translationalneuromodeling/tapas/sem/README.md

 [SERIA](http://www.biorxiv.org/content/early/2017/06/08/109090)
 is a formal statistical model of the probability of pro- and antisaccades and the corresponding reaction times (RT).
-The SEM toolbox includes several methods for fitting SERIA based on the [Metropolis-Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm).
+The SEM toolbox includes several methods of fitting SERIA based on the [Metropolis-Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm).
 These methods are all implemented in MATLAB.